North Carolina’s Boating Under the Influence (BUI) Laws and Penalties

 Most North Carolina BUIs are class 2 misdemeanors.
 The sentence a court can impose depends on the offender's criminal history.
 But generally, North Carolina BUI offenders face $250 to $1,000 in fines and a maximum of 60 days in jail.
 It's common for judges to sentence BUI offenders to probation, either supervised or unsupervised, and pay a fine.

 North Carolina enacted "Sheyenne's Law" in June 2016.
-The new legislation enhances the consequences for BUI offenses involving certain aggravating factors.
+This new legislation enhanced the consequences for BUI offenses involving certain aggravating factors.
 The enhanced penalties are:

 • "Serious injury by impaired boating."
 A BUI offender who causes "serious injury" to another person can be convicted of a class F felony—an offense that carries ten to 41 months in prison.